CONSIDER COST EFFECTIVE AND EFFICIENT PVC CEILINGS

 Many developers are now seeing the benefits of using pvc ceilings, and in 2013 alone these ceilings have been used in three Gauteng schools, a housing development with 108 homes in Buccleuch and two housing projects with a total of 582 houses in Kimberley.

-These ceiling boards are available throughout South Africa, and can be purchased from selected branches of retailers such as Mica, BUCO, Cashbuild, Essential Hardware, FH Chamberlains and many more.
+These ceiling boards are available throughout South Africa, and can be purchased from selected branches of retailers such as Mica, DIY Depot, BUCO, Build It, Essential Hardware, EST Africa, FH Chamberlains and many more.